VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 <module>
 ```

-*module.manifest* main file that indicating that a new module defined.
-This is entry point where described all necessary information to connect a new module to the Virto Commerce Platform.
+*module.manifest* is entry point where described all necessary information to connect a new module to the Virto Commerce Platform.

 ## Connect new module with the platform

 Now, need to tell the platform that a new module added.
 For that, connect newly created solution folder to the Platform Manager ~/Modules via the symbolic link:

-1. Run Command Prompt as an administrator
+1. Run Command Prompt as an administrator;
-1. Navigate to the physical location folder of Manager's ~/Modules virtual directory
+1. Navigate to the physical location folder of Manager's ~/Modules virtual directory;
 1. Run the following command:

 ```cmd